FernandoDCardozoBraga/holbertonschool-simple_shell/README.md

 |_atoi|a function that converts a string to an integer|
 |--|--|

-The next steps are a brief description about how the shell works:
+##The next steps are a brief description about how the shell works:
+--

 1. First, the parent process is created when the user runs the program.
 2. Then, the isatty() function using STDIN_FILENO file descriptor -fd- to tests if there is an open file descriptor referring to a terminal.
 If isatty() returns 1, the prompt is shown using write() with STDOUT_FILENO as fd and waits for an input user command line.